 The Lottery has had the authority to vary the prize payout and EETF transfer rates since 2002 for instant games and since 2005 for on-line games.
-The Lottery's higher prize payout and ticket price strategies made possible by this authority resulted in a FY 2007-08 level of EETF from instant game sales that was \$219 million higher than in FY 2001-02.
+The Lottery's higher prize payout and ticket price strategies made possible by this authority resulted in a FY 2007-08level of EETF from instant game sales that was \$219 million higher than in FY 2001-02.
 However, prize payout and EETF transfer rates have been at or near their optimal levels for maximizing EETF since then, and further gains solely from rate changes are likely to be limited.
+In fact, the economic recession of 2009 resulted in both lower sales and lower EETF in FY 2008-09.
 Use of prize and price strategies for on-line games has been more deliberate, but they still have yielded positive net EETF returns in most cases.